 Our programme is not only suitable for community groups new to gallery going, but also to groups from a wide range of backgrounds.
 Our regular group visitors include: access groups in further education, elders organisations, mental health service user groups and community centres.

-Tate Exchange is our new annual programme that brings together international artists, over 60 partners who work within and beyond the arts, and you.
-Our programme is a journey of discovery into the different ways that art has become active over the last 60 years and how artists have changed our understanding of what art can be and what it can do.
-In our first year of work since September 2016, programmes have taken place at Tate Modern and Tate Liverpool, and this will extend to all of our galleries in the future.
+Tate Exchange was an annual programme that ran from 2016 to 2021.
+It brought together international artists, over 60 partners who work within and beyond the arts, and you.
+The programme was a journey of discovery into the different ways that art has become active over the last 60 years and how artists have changed our understanding of what art can be and what it can do.

 Our Digital Learning programme explores the use of technology to enhance learning with art and culture.
 This includes a mixture of events in the galleries and online activities which invite visitors to discover new ways of looking at and thinking about art.